2014 Malmö FF season: Allsvenskan

-Following a home win against Norrköping, Malmö FF entered a period of win-less games starting with a 2–0 loss against Djurgården in the 22nd round.
+Following a home win against Norrköping, Malmö FF entered a period of winless games starting with a 2–0 loss against Djurgården in the 22nd round.
 This decreased the club's lead to four points in the league table.
-Malmö FF followed to play two draws, 3–3 in the away fixture against Häcken where the club came back from a 3–1 deficit and 1–1 in the Scanian derby at home against Helsingborg where Markus Rosenbergs late goal was equalized in the following minute by the away team.
+Malmö FF followed to play two draws, 3–3 in the away fixture against Häcken where the club came back from a 3–1 deficit and 1–1 in the Scanian derby at home against Helsingborg where Markus Rosenberg's late goal was equalized in the following minute by the away team.
 This was the first time Malmö FF played three matches without a win since May 2013.
 However, AIK and other teams chasing Malmö FF in the top of the table failed to capitalize on the club's shortage of points and Malmö FF's lead was instead increased to six points with only six matches left to play.
 In the next round, Malmö FF defeated Halmstad away, this was the club's seventh successive victory at Örjans Vall since 2007.
 The win meant an eight-point difference to the nearest competitor in the table, Elfsborg.
-The lead was increased to nine points in the following round as Malmö FF won the home against Mjällby, 4–1, while Elfsborg saw themselves passed by IFK Göteborg.
+The lead was increased to nine points in the following round as Malmö FF won at home against Mjällby, 4–1, while Elfsborg saw themselves passed by IFK Göteborg.
 These results made it possible for Malmö FF to secure the league title in the 27th round in the away game against title competitors AIK at Friends Arena on 5 October.
 As IFK Göteborg and Elfsborg lost their matches before kick-off between Malmö FF and AIK, the club needed a draw to secure the title.
 The club's 18th Swedish championship and 21st Allsvenskan title was won after a 3–2 win against AIK.
 The result meant a 12-point lead with only nine points left to play for in the last three fixtures.